czbiohub-sf/MIDAS/docs/snv_module.rst

 #.  outputting a read mapping summary and pileup result for each representative
     genome (i.e. each species).

-MIDAS 2.0 purposely **holds off any filtering** or identification of variant positions until the subsequent cross-sample analysis.
+MIDAS2 purposely **holds off any filtering** or identification of variant positions until the subsequent cross-sample analysis.

 (In this document, we continue to use the :ref:`data<example_data>` from the